 Specializing in Classical Foreign Language Teaching Methods; Bilingual Education; Grammar Instruction; Classical Literature including Children’s Literature; Narration; Poetry and Recitation

 Dr. Laura Eidt received her BA in English Literature and Linguistics from the University of Hamburg (Germany) and her MA and PhD in Comparative Literature from the University of Texas at Austin.
 She has been teaching in the Spanish, German, Comparative Literature, and Humanities Programs at the University of Dallas since 2006 and published on German and Spanish poetry, and on Ekphrasis.
 For many years she taught an applied foreign language pedagogy class that sent students to local area schools to teach their language to elementary children, and she was a mentor at a bilingual school in Dallas for four years.
 Her courses include classes on Foreign Language Pedagogy, Teaching Classical Children’s Literature, and Great Works in the Modern World.
-She is the faculty advisor for UD’s Classical Curriculum team and is currently writing a Latin curriculum for K-5rd grade.
+She is currently writing a Latin curriculum for K-5th grade.